Alabama Library Science Degree Programs

 Master of Science in Library and Information Science Online

 Syracuse University offers an online MS in Library and Information Science.
-The program can be completed in 18 months and includes the option to specialize in School Media.
+The program can be completed in 18 months and includes the option to specialize in School Media or customize the program to align with your professional goals.
 No GRE is required.*

 • ALA-Accredited Program